Defending Against Domestic Violence Charges in Sonoma County

 Penalties for domestic violence will vary depending on the seriousness of injuries inflicted upon the alleged victim, if any, as well as the defendant’s criminal history.
 With that being said, most counties impose a minimum 30-day jail sentence even for misdemeanor domestic violence convictions, as well as participation in a mandatory 52-week domestic batterer’s class.
 Possibly the worst consequence of a domestic violence conviction is the fact that it will become part of a person’s criminal record and will be visible on any future background checks, limiting their opportunities for employment.

-Possible Defenses to Domestic Violence Charges
+Possible Defenses to California Domestic Violence Charges

 If you have been charged with any form of domestic violence, it is imperative you retain the services of a powerful Santa Rosa domestic violence attorney from our firm as soon as possible to guard your future and freedom.
 Upon a detailed examination of the facts surrounding your case, our advocates can craft a custom-tailored defense on your behalf and fight to minimize your chances of conviction.